 How to make a pine cone weather station

 Our pinecone weather station is set up on a window sill outside in our garden that we can see from another window in side the house so we can record what is going on with our pine cones each day.
-I have found out it’s a good idea to attach them to the window with some blu tack or modeling clay so that they don’t fall over as the weather changes but apart from that the experiment is set up.
+I have found out it’s a good idea to attach them to the window with some blu tack or modelling clay so that they don’t fall over as the weather changes but apart from that the experiment is set up.

 When the weather is dry the pine cones open up and when it’s going to rain they close down.
 It’s a really fun way for children to start to think about the future and what the weather will be doing.

-Pine Cone Facts
+Pine Cone Facts for Kids

 Pine cones open and close depending on the humidity to help seed dispersal.
 Inside the pine cone there are lots of feather light seeds.
 When the weather is dry the pine cone opens up and any wind will catch the seeds and allow them to be dispersed in the air far away from the original tree.